chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## 3. Learn and Burn

-These constraints are your blinders to reach a stopping point or a learning milestone.
+Constraints are your blinders to reach a stopping point or a learning milestone.
 You don't need to make the prototype perfect, but you do need to make some assumptions and get it done quickly.

 You need to be ready to learn and start over.
 The faster you reach the finish line, the less you'll be attached to the prototype (sunk cost bias).